-- PSA velocity or the rate of rise over time (faster increases risk of having cancer)
+- PSA velocity or the rate of rise over time (faster increase means more risk)

-- PSA density = PSA per volume of prostate (higher density increases risk of having cancer)
+- PSA density = PSA per volume of prostate (higher density means more risk)

-The other routine test for prostate cancer is the DRE, or digital rectal exam, may also be used as a baseline test along with the PSA test, though is not recommended as a screening test by itself.
+The DRE, or digital rectal exam, may also be used as a baseline test along with the PSA test, though is not recommended as a screening test by itself.
 Your doctor will insert a gloved, lubricated finger into your rectum and press toward the front of your body to feel the prostate.
 A prostate that’s enlarged or irregularly shaped, or bigger than it was at your previous exam, is a red flag that should be investigated.

 Are there any other tests I should have as part of my screening routine?

 Better cancer-specific blood- and urine-based tests are on the horizon, as well as options for using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
-Regardless, they do not replace the PSA test as an important tool in the screening process.
+However, at this time they do not replace the PSA for screening and early detection.

-PSA is a very useful tool for screening—that is, testing of healthy men without symptoms.
-Once the diagnosis of prostate cancer is confirmed by biopsy, PSA is also routinely recommended and used for risk assessment, active surveillance in men with low-risk cancer who elect this approach, and post-treatment monitoring.
-Your doctor will use the PSA as one of many guides to indicate whether treatment is working and, down the line, whether the cancer recurs.
+PSA is the primary tool for screening—that is, testing of healthy men without symptoms.
+Once the diagnosis of prostate cancer is confirmed by biopsy, PSA is also routinely used for risk assessment, active surveillance in men with low-risk cancer who elect this approach, and post-treatment monitoring.
+Your doctor will use the PSA test as one of many guides to indicate whether treatment is working and, down the line, whether the cancer recurs.